PDAL/PDAL/doc/development/overview.rst

     that it would like as part of the record of each point.
 Usually, only readers add dimensions to a point table, but there is no prohibition on filters or writers from adding dimensions if necessary.
-Dimensions should not be added to the layout of a pipeline’s point layout except in this method.
+Dimensions should not be added to the layout outside of this method.

 4) void prepared(PointTableRef)